aimee-mcneil-melville/ToDo-Full-Stack/packages/express-server/README.md

 - [ ] POST to the new endpoint from Thunderclient
       Make a POST request to `http://localhost:3000/compliment-me` with a JSON object and see the compliment come back at you!

+      Your data will go in the JSON tab under Body

 ---

 [Provide feedback on this repo](https://docs.google.com/forms/d/e/1FAIpQLSfw4FGdWkLwMLlUaNQ8FtP2CTJdGDUv6Xoxrh19zIrJSkvT4Q/viewform?usp=pp_url&entry.1958421517=express-server)